-My name is Rose Cersonsky and I am a Ph.D.
-Candidate in the Macromolecular Science and Engineering program at the University of Michigan in Ann Arbor.
+My name is Rose Cersonsky and I am a Postdoctoral Researcher in the Laboratory of Computational Science and Modelling (COSMO) at the Ecolé Polytechnique Fédérale de Lausanne (EPFL) in Lausanne, Switzerland.

-My research is focused on computer-aided materials design.
-Particularly, I run simulations using statistical mechanics to understand the role that particle shape has in predicting colloidal self-assembly.
-This includes a lot of geometry, physics, computer science, and mathematics (to my delight).
-Recently, I’ve taken a foray into the field of photonic crystals, and how we can use crystallographic analysis to understand them.
+My research is largely focused on computer-aided materials design.
+In my doctoral research, I ran simulations using statistical mechanics to understand the role that particle shape has in predicting colloidal self-assembly.
+This included a lot of geometry, physics, computer science, and mathematics (to my delight).
+I’ve also taken an interest into the field of photonic crystals, and how we can use crystallographic analysis to understand them.

 In my spare time, I conduct community outreach, run, travel, and search for delicious food.

 For more news items, check out the news page!